-- What are the hydrological and chemical effects of LSR-ASR systems during the filling, storage and recovery stage, how can these effects be mitigated? - How can a LSR-ASR system be optimized in order to also form a buffer against extreme annual anomalies in either supply or demand? - How can ASR systems be combined with other uses (e.g. to store and recover desalinized water or water supply for cooling and/or heating purposes)?

-In a second project questions are elaborated like:

-- What is the availability and quality of the alternative water resources, and which purification techniques can be applied to make them fit for agricultural or industrial use? - Are innovative desalination techniques feasible along with more common desalination techniques? - How can we dispose of membrane concentrate (brine)?
+- What are the hydrological and chemical effects of LSR-ASR systems during the filling, storage and recovery stage, how can these effects be mitigated? - How can a LSR-ASR system be optimized in order to also form a buffer against extreme annual anomalies in either supply or demand? - How can ASR systems be combined with other uses (e.g. to store and recover desalinized water or water supply for cooling and/or heating purposes)? - In a second project questions are elaborated like: - What is the availability and quality of the alternative water resources, and which purification techniques can be applied to make them fit for agricultural or industrial use? - Are innovative desalination techniques feasible along with more common desalination techniques? - How can we dispose of membrane concentrate (brine)?

-WP-5 addresses the main question: how can the various uncertainties encountered when developing ional scale Application form full proposal Adaptation to Climate Change policies for long-term fresh water supply best be dealt with?
+WP-5 addresses the main question: how can the various uncertainties encountered when developing policies for long-term fresh water supply best be dealt with?
 Sub-questions which are elaborated in the projects include:

 - What are the relevant uncertainties in characteristic regional fresh water supply situations to be dealt with in the Netherlands?
-What is their character, and how important are they? - What analytical approach best suits the different uncertainties? - What policy approach is recommended for these characteristic situations? - How can these policy approaches be operationalised?
+What is their character, and how important are they? - What analytical approach best suits the different uncertainties? - what criteria can be relevant for choosing among these policy options, with a particular view to how they deal with uncertainties (flexibility?
+Least-regret?
+Robustness?) - what general recommendations can be given for the selection of a preferred policy strategy to deal with uncertainties, depending on the situation characteristics?